<> <> <> <>

 Is tirzepatide available on the NHS?

-Plus, how does the medication work and how much does it cost?
+Plus, how does the medication work and who is eligible?

 Is Tirzepatide Available on the NHS? | Juniper UK